linux-minidisc/linux-minidisc/README.md

 The CI scripts now live in `scripts/` instead of `build/`.
 Travis CI support has been removed, and replaced with Github Actions.
 The CI scripts have been simplified.

+## Removed `libnetmd_extended.h` header

+This was used by QHiMDTransfer's copies of internal functions, but since we have now moved those back into the library, there's no need to expose those details.